cristina-sirbu/loan-buddy/README.md

 # loan-buddy

-> A Go microservice that simulates loan offer aggregation from multiple providers.
-Since this is a personal project the data is mocked.
+Loan Buddy is a personal project that simulates a commerce backend, built using a Go microservice (for loan aggregation and checkout orchestration) and a Python FastAPI service (which mimics external approval systems).

+The system demonstrates:
+- Multi-provider loan offer aggregation (mocked)
+- Order and approval orchestration via direct Go -> Python calls
+- Cloud-native deployment via Docker and Terraform (Cloud Run)
+- A design that anticipates async event flows, analytics and ML scoring pipelines

+Even if all data is mocked and the event pipeline is not fully implemented, the architecture is structured to support future extensions like Pub/Sub publishing, BigQuery analytics and A/B testing integrations.

+---

 ## Features

 * Go service:
-  * GET `/offers` – returns aggregated, sorted mock loan offers
+  * GET `/offers` –> returns aggregated, sorted mock loan offers
-  * POST `/checkout` → initiates order and calls Python  `confirm-payment` API
+  * POST `/checkout` -> initiates order and calls Python  `/confirm-payment` API
 * Python FastAPI:
-  * POST `/confirm-payment` → returns `APPROVED` / `REJECTED`
+  * POST `/confirm-payment` -> returns `APPROVED` / `REJECTED`
+  * GET `/score-loan` –> simulates ML scoring with risk and approval probability
-* Dockerized & deployed to Kubernetes (Kind)
+* Dockerized & deployed to Kubernetes and Cloud Run
 * Helm chart for cloud-native packaging
 * GitHub Actions CI pipeline
-* Simulated GCP infrastructure with Terraform
+* Simulated GCP deployment with Terraform

 ---